COVID-19 Safety Plan & Protocol

 It is mandatory that counsellors schedule their clients such that there is a minimum 15-minute gap in between clients.
 This is to ensure that there is minimal contact between clients and other counsellors.

-Clients are to be advised to enter Innova Centre just before their appointment start time, to minimise the number of people in the Innova Centre waiting room.
-Clients may wait outside, or in their vehicles, and wait to be texted before entering Innova Centre.
+Clients are to be advised to enter Innova Therapy locations just before their appointment start time, to minimise the number of people in the Innova Therapy waiting room.
+Clients may wait outside, or in their vehicles, and wait to be texted before entering Innova Therapy locations.

 For couples or families, counsellors must ensure that individuals are from the same household or bubble.